-The following suggestions were compiled by participants in the 2019 workshop “Bringing eTexts to Life”.
-These suggestions were organized into Pre-Reading, Re-Reading and Review strategies.
+The following suggestions were compiled by faculty participants in the 2019 workshop “Bringing eTexts to Life”.

-Conduct a collaborative group brainstorm, or do a word cloud using a polling app, to collect new vocabulary for a unit.
-Model the use of the read-aloud features to support students in listening to the pronunciation of these terms.
-Allow students to use translation tools in Microsoft Word or online to understand the new key terms more deeply.
+Collect vocabulary in a collaborative group brainstorm, or do a word cloud using a polling app.
+Allow students to use translation tools in the text or online to understand the new key terms more deeply.

 Enhance the concept map of the terms by asking students to group related terms.
 Connect these terms to previously learned concepts.
-Learners can use the search to find instances of the terms in their text to find out what units are connected by common language and terminology.
 Refer to the concept map throughout the unit or semester, as a bridge and to activate students’ prior learning.

 Create small team activities to more deeply define key terms that are lesser known or more complex.
 Ask groups to share their definitions, explanations and examples with the class.
 Pose questions to the audience such as: